Salmoncon XVIII, 2023

 Bill, WA7NCL, is organizing a group SOTA event to take place on Saturday, July 8, that will be an adjunct to our normal Salmoncon activities.
 In the past we have had SOTA activities taking place on the Friday of Salmoncon, but in the interest of including more ops who work and can't participate on Fridays we will hold the group event on Saturday.

-SOTA ops can either gather at Valley Camp on the morning of July 8 to coordinate rides and share activation info or can go directly to their first chosen peaks.
-After the activations, SOTA ops are invited back to Valley Camp to socialize and to partake in our traditional salmon burger meal.
+SOTA ops should gather at Valley Camp on the morning of July 8 at 7:00 AM to coordinate rides and share activation info.
+After the activations, SOTA ops are invited back to Valley Camp to socialize and partake in our traditional salmon burger meal.

 In addition, SOTA ops are encouraged to take advantage of the camping facilities available at Valley Camp (contact Teena at info@valleycamp.org) and are invited to join in Salmoncon activities on Sunday.